kronosapiens/kronosapiens.github.io/_posts/2015-05-23-the-academy.markdown

 ### Testing a model
 After developing a model, it is important that you test it.
-Only by testing model accuracy and tracking accuracy over time will we be able to make continual movement towards effectiveness and accuracy.
+Only by testing model accuracy and tracking this metric over time will we be able to make continual movement towards greater effectiveness.

 To test a model, use the `PredictionTest` class: